Hello and welcome to Foibles Monday!

 It’s just the way some of us are wired . . . that some others of the rest of us can’t fathom to save their armpit hairs.

-Basically, according to John Perry, Stanford Philosopher and author of The Art of Procrastination (yes, this really is a real book), procrastinators are, paradoxically, rather prolific do-ers . . as long as they’re doing one thing to avoid doing something else they don’t want to do more.
+Basically, according to John Perry, Stanford Philosopher and author of The Art of Procrastination (yes, this really is a real book), procrastinators are, paradoxically, rather prolific do-ers . . as long as they’re doing some thing to avoid doing something else they don’t want to do more.

 Oops.
 I think I just heard some non-procrastinators’ brains go *poink!* Meanwhile, we procrastinators are all nodding our heads in unison right now.
 Some are even doing it blithely! ~gives those ones a thumbs up~